popey/popey.com-blog/content/post/2023/six-months-of-crashes-in-ubuntu.md

 ## OOTB

 I ordered directly from Lenovo and selected to have Ubuntu pre-installed.
 Gotta show support to these Linux laptop vendors, y'know.
 It arrived with Ubuntu 20.04 LTS installed.
-I upgraded from 22.04 LTS through 22.04 LTS, then onwards to 22.10 and finally 23.04.
+I upgraded from 20.04 LTS through 22.04 LTS, then onwards to 22.10 and finally 23.04.
 I've been running Ubuntu 23.04 for some months now.

+The recovery partition still exists, and appears in my boot menu, teasing me to recover back to 20.04 at some point.

 ## Whoopsie